Traffic School in NevadaPage Overview

 - Passing a school bus illegally: 4 points.

-- Disobeying a traffic signal: 4 points.
+- Disobeying a traffic signal or stop sign: 4 points.

 - Driving too slowly: 2 points.

 - Failure to dim high beams: 2 points.

 - Texting or using hand-held cell phone: 2 points (2nd offense and subsequent offenses)

 For a comprehensive detailed list, please refer to this list of violation codes.

 Once you compete your Nevada traffic school/defensive driving course, your course provider will automatically notify the Nevada DMV, and you’ll receive credit for taking the course.

 This will show up on your driving record and any points that are to be deducted will be removed.
 You should check your driving record after completing traffic school to make sure your information has been updated.